A message from Chancellor Jenifer Cushman

 WTAE (1250 AM)

-Information about closings and delays will be posted on the Penn State Beaver home page.
-Cancellation of day classes does not automatically mean cancellation of evening classes or vice versa.
+Cancellation of day classes does not automatically mean cancellation of evening classes and the opposite is also true.